 Did You Have a Household Employee?
-If you hired someone to do household work and you were able to control what work they did and how they did it, you had a household employee.
+If you hired someone to do household work and you were able to control what work he or she did and how he or she did it, you had a household employee.
 This is true even if you gave the employee freedom of action.
 What matters is that you had the right to control the details of how the work was done.